 Internal communication methods can be incredibly difficult for companies, especially when it comes to something complex like corporate strategy.
 Sending round an email or sharing people on a document might seem like an easy way to set up a strategic plan, but it isn’t going to be effective.

-Instead, many companies are turning to strategy software to communicate these company plans effectively across their organisation.
+Instead, many companies are turning to strategy software to communicate these company plans effectively across their organization.

 Measure the outcomes